 - Location: Vermont Police Academy

 Date of Class *Registration, Certificate of Compliance Deadline, and Medical Packet Firearms Pre-Academy Proficiency Checklist Deadline

-- Friday, February 17, 2017 *Registration, Certificate of Compliance Deadline, and Medical Packet
+- Friday, February 19, 2021 Deadline for Registration, Certificate of Compliance Deadline, and Medical Packet

-- Friday, May 19, 2017 *Registration, Certificate of Compliance Deadline, and Medical Packet
+- Friday, May 14, 2021 Deadline for Registration, Certificate of Compliance Deadline, and Medical Packet

-- Friday, 25 August, 2017 *Registration, Certificate of Compliance Deadline, and Medical Packet
+- Friday, August 27, 2020 Deadline for Registration, Certificate of Compliance Deadline, and Medical Packet

 None.
 Must be sponsored.

 Contact the Vermont Police Academy at 802-483-6228.
 Standard Phase One registration packet required.

 This course will begin the applicant’s journey towards certification as a police officer by the Vermont Criminal Justice Training Council.
 Upon successful completion, the participant will be granted a provisional certification and have law enforcement authority only in the presence of a fully certified police officer until successful completion of Phase Two and Three.
 Details of this process are covered by Rule 22 and outlined below: